 At the same time, there is a chronic shortage of low-income housing in SLO County.
 TMHA clients have consistently requested individual housing such as studio apartments, and the Bishop Street Studios site represents over 30 new opportunities in the City of San Luis Obispo.

-We believe this site is ideal because of its proximity to downtown, our employment site at Growing Grounds Farm, and County Behavioral Health offices where people receive mental and physical health care services.
+This site is ideal because of its proximity to downtown, TMHA’s employment site at Growing Grounds Farm, and County Behavioral Health offices where people receive mental and physical health care services.
 The site also includes the lovely historic Sunny Acres Orphanage building that has met with limited options for use throughout the years.
 Many people have looked for ways to restore it, but have had no success.

-MOVING FORWARD: Updates will be posted on this website, as the project progresses through the design, review, permit, and construction phases.
-If you have questions regarding the Bishop Street Studios Project, please email us at firstname.lastname@example.org.
+MOVING FORWARD: Updates will be posted on this website, as the project progresses into the construction phase.
+If you have questions regarding the Bishop Street Studios Project, please email us at email@example.com.